mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 # Software Prerequisites

-Refer to [this shell script](https://raw.githubusercontent.com/dcos/dcos/1.10/cloud_images/centos7/install_prereqs.sh) for an example of how to install the software requirements for DC/OS masters and agents on a CentOS 7 host.
+Refer to [install_prereqs.sh](https://raw.githubusercontent.com/dcos/dcos/1.10/cloud_images/centos7/install_prereqs.sh) script for an example of how to install the software requirements for DC/OS masters and agents on a CentOS 7 host.[enterprise type="inline" size="small" /]

 ## All Nodes